code-check/challenge-rijndael-medium/README.md

 ```
 $ npm install codecheck -g
 ```
-- To run tests in web editor please click in `Run` button on left side of web editor
+- To run tests in web editor please click in `RUN` button on left side of web editor

 ## Explain your code
 In [answer.md](answer.md) write a brief explanation